-Of course there is only a single answer to give to these questions.
+Of course, there is only a single answer to give to these questions.
 All the events that take place in every cell are created by Almighty Allah’s creation moment by moment.

 “… He Who created the seven heavens in layers.
 You will not find any flaw in the creation of the All-Merciful.
 Look again – do you see any gaps?”
 (Al-Mulk 67:3)

-Proteins, which are the building blocks of the cell, may be harmed for several reasons and become damaged.
+Proteins, which are the building blocks of the cell, maybe harmed for several reasons and become damaged.
 A protein being damaged means a life possibly at risk.
 However, a small protein called “ubiquitin” prevents this risk.
 When ubiquitin is added to damaged proteins, these proteins are easily recognized and they are destroyed.
-We can think of this small protein, ubiquitinm as a baton, and the enzymes that carry it in order to tie it to the damaged proteins as runners.
-These three enzymes called E1, E2 and E3 carry the ubiquitin like a baton in a relay race from one to another without dropping it or stumbling.
-When the baton is passed from one group to another, the relay runner sometimes goes through major changes in shape in order to hold the baton tightly and the enzymes moves like a shape-shifting key thanks to these inflections and contortions.
+We can think of this small protein, ubiquitin as a baton, and the enzymes that carry it in order to tie it to the damaged proteins as runners.
+These three enzymes called E1, E2 and E3 carry the ubiquitin-like a baton in a relay race from one to another without dropping it or stumbling.
+When the baton is passed from one group to another, the relay runner sometimes goes through major changes in shape in order to hold the baton tightly and the enzymes move like a shape-shifting key thanks to these inflections and contortions.
 In this way, it starts the next reaction in the chain and thus delivers the baton to the following area.

 Four Phases of the Cell

 The cell, which is the smallest part of any living being, has four phases throughout its life.
 These are named as G1, S, G2 and M.

 G1: The phase that passes for a newly formed cell to copy it DNA